zalando-stups/documentation/user-guide/access-control.rst

 --------------------------------------------

 STUPS support service-to-service authorization via OAuth 2.0.
-This is useful in batch jobs, where you do not have the possibility to ask the resource owner for permission to access his data.
-This means, that your application itself has to somehow authenticate itself, so that a resource server can grant access.
+This is useful in batch jobs, where you do not have the possibility to ask the resource owner for permission to access their data.
+This means, that your application has to somehow authenticate itself, so that a resource server can grant access.
 For this, :ref:`mint` will automatically create service users for you.
 These service users have their own identity and also username and password that you can read in your "user.json".
 You can assign this user permissions via :ref:`yourturn`.
 A typical permission would look like "sales_order.read_all".